Betty Buckley: Film and television

 Also in 2010, she appeared in the 18th episode of Melrose Place as a food critic cast by her brother Norman Buckley, who directed the episode.
 She also guest-starred in an episode of the Fox series The Chicago Code.
 She was a recurring guest star on Pretty Little Liars as Regina Marin, also directed by her brother Norman.
 In 2008, Buckley played Mrs. Jones in M. Night Shyamalan's The Happening.
 In 2017, Buckley was one of the stars of M. Night Shyamalan's Split, the number-one film at the box office for three weeks.

 Her other television credits include guest-starring as Meg's mother in The Leftovers on November 30, 2015, appearing in five episodes of the 2017-2021 series Supergirl.
-Buckley is also cast in season three of the series Preacher in 2018.
+Buckley was also cast in season three of the series Preacher in 2018.

-Stage career
+Stage

 Buckley made her Broadway debut in 1969 in the original production of the musical 1776; she has been called "The Voice of Broadway" by New York magazine.

 In 1982, Buckley starred as Grizabella in the original Broadway production of the musical Cats, which features the song "Memory".
 She stayed with the production for 18 months.
 For this role, she won a Tony Award for Best Featured Actress in a Musical.

 Buckley starred in both London (1994) and New York (1995) as Norma Desmond in the musical Sunset Boulevard.
 For her role in the London production, she received an Olivier Award nomination for Best Actress in a Musical.